-The Council's first permanent ambient air quality monitoring station has been operating at Birch Lane in Lower Hutt since February 2001.
+A permanent ambient air quality monitoring station has been operating at Birch Lane in Lower Hutt since February 2001.

-The results indicate that nitrogen dioxide levels were elevated during the winter in Lower Hutt.
-This is likely to be due to the combined effect of motor vehicle emissions and combustion emissions from residential and commercial heating, and with cold calm meteorological conditions.
+The results indicate that nitrogen dioxide levels were elevated during the winter in Lower Hutt although concentrations did not approach the NES or NAAQG.
+The elevated levels are likely to be due to the effect of motor vehicle emissions and combustion emissions from residential and commercial heating, and combined with cold calm meteorological conditions.
 Peak levels occurred at similar times as those recorded at Upper Hutt, indicating the predominant influence of the weather on air pollution levels.